-Some readers may cringe at the thought of merely restraining your baby in the car with a baby carrier, but others may be questioning it for various reasons.
+Some readers may cringe at the thought of merely restraining your baby in the car with a baby carrier, but few could say they haven’t been tempted at one time or another.

 Add the weight of a 10-15 pound baby, and your back and shoulder may begin to ache just thinking about it.

-The third reason is one every parent can sympathize with: the fear of waking a sleeping baby.
+Every parent can sympathize with the fear of waking a sleeping baby.

 Danger Of Relying On A Seatbelt